Triebel-Lizorkin regularity and bi-Lipschitz maps: composition operator and inverse function regularity: Introduction

 The precise result is the following: \begin{theorem} Let $0<s<\infty$, $s\notin \N$, let $ 1\leq p < \infty$, $ 1\leq q \leq \infty$ and $d\in\N$.
 Given bounded Lipschitz domains $\Omega_j\subset \R^d$ and a bi-Lipschitz function $f$ with $f(\Omega_1)= \Omega_2$, then

 (see Figure \ref{figComposition}) and

-\end{theorem} Note that if $(s-1)p\leq d$ then $\mathbf{F}^s_{p,q}=F^s_{p,q}$.
+\end{theorem} Note that if $(s-1)p{>} d$ then $\mathbf{F}^s_{p,q}=F^s_{p,q}$.

 The reason behind the rather unnatural assumption $s\notin\N$ in Theorem \ref{theoTriebelAdmissibleBanachBis} is the use of first-order differences to characterize the function space, since otherwise one needs to use second-order differences and the techniques used throughout this paper are not enough.
-However, the composition result holds for $s\in\N$ in the one-dimensional case at least (see \cite{BourdaudMoussaiSickelTL}) and the inverse function result holds also in the one-dimensional case for $p=q$ and $sp>1$ (see \cite[Lemma 2.11]{AstalaPratsSaksman}), and for $s\in \N$ and $q=2$ in arbitrary dimensions, that is, in the Sobolev scale (see Lemma \ref{lemSobolevAdmissibleSpace}).
-The author is convinced that the same will happen for higher dimensions.
-The result also holds and for non-integer H\"older spaces, see Lemma \ref{lemCsAdmissibleBanachBis}.
+However, the composition result holds for $s\in\N$ in the one-dimensional case at least (see \cite{BourdaudMoussaiSickelTL}) and the inverse function result holds also in the one-dimensional case for $p=q$ and $sp>1$ (see \cite[Lemma 2.11]{AstalaPratsSaksman}), and for $s\in \N$ and $q=2$ in arbitrary dimensions, that is, in the Sobolev scale (see Lemma \ref{lemSobolevAdmissibleSpace}). {For the Sobolev scale ($q=2$, $s\in\N$) in the higher dimensional case we refer the reader to \cite{CampbellHenclKonopecky}, and Lemma \ref{lemSobolevAdmissibleSpace} below.} The result also holds for non-integer H\"older spaces, see Lemma \ref{lemCsAdmissibleBanachBis}.

-We can conjecture that Theorem \ref{theoTriebelAdmissibleBanachBis} remains true in uniform domains, see Remark \ref{remDomainType} for a discussion.
+We can conjecture that Theorem \ref{theoTriebelAdmissibleBanachBis} remains true in uniform domains, see Remark \ref{remDomainType} for a discussion. {Recall that bounded Lipschitz domains are uniform.}